 - What trends do you see emerging over the next five years?

 - Further expansion of the hotel and leisure industry, alongside new entertainment destinations such as Dubai Theme Parks and the Downtown Opera District, will continue to diversify the Middle Eastern economy.
 The UAE in particular is seen as an entertainment destination - with multiple hotel choices and themed entertainment zones - but we need to diversify further.
-There are all sorts in the pipeline, and there's an emphasis on showing that there's a lot more to do in the Middle East than going from the beach to the shopping malls to the restaurants.
-There are major developments everywhere - from ski domes in Egypt to FIFA in Qatar, and Expo 2020 in the UAE.
+There are all sorts in the pipeline, especially in the aviation, rail, healthcare and education sectors, and there's an emphasis on showing that there's a lot more to do in the Middle East other than going from the beach to the shopping malls to the restaurants, with major events such as Expo2020 and FIFA 2022 driving development in the region like never before.

 - What might someone be surprised to know about you?